 Temporal dislocation in American Gothic games similarly plays with and questions ideas of American identity and often results from a disturbance to the conventional order of things.
 Games do of course regularly break with linear time in any case, but this is now accepted as integral to the medium—you “die,” then you respawn and try that tricky task over again.
 This tends to make death seem less real and therefore less of a temporal dislocation.
 However, certain games more consciously upend chronological time in aggressive or significant ways.
-Bother an ancient Indian burial site or find yourself at some kind of frontier (the Arctic, internet, deep space or black holes) and hell breaks loose making nonsense of linear organizations of time: ghosts, doubling, time loops, multiple worlds.
+Bother an ancient Indian burial site or find yourself at some kind of frontier (the Arctic, internet, deep space, or black holes) and hell breaks loose, making nonsense of linear organizations of time: ghosts, doubling, time loops, multiple worlds.
 Deadly Premonition, for example, makes temporal dislocation central to its game mechanic in which players must visit locations at certain times if they are to follow leads.
 As such, time acts as a strong determining “Other” in the game; the player must obey its dictates.

 In American Gothic games, as in other Gothic media, ghosts in particular often function as indications or catalysts of temporal dislocatedness.
 As a form of small-town American fiction, The Sims series (Maxis/EA 2000 – present) doesn’t seem very Gothic on the surface, but it is nonetheless populated by ghosts.
 These might be dead Sims and pets, likely killed accidently or consciously by the player, who appear at night if their bodies have not been “properly” buried.
 Sims’ ghosts are testimony not just to the effects of the games’ internal life cycle and aging (a variable that can actually be turned off), but also act as commentary on the player’s treatment of their Sims, providing a kind of return-of-the-repressed that is directly related to a player’s choices and actions.

 Ghosts also appear as emblems of the return of the repressed in other games including Alan Wake, where the eponymous character is haunted, self-referentially, by his own fiction.
-In Bioshock Infinite (2k Games, 2014), Lady Comstock’s ghost is something akin to Schrodinger’s cat, in and her various guises are symptomatic of the game’s multiple/parallel worlds concept, thereby drawing on a Weird Science model of American Gothic, where time is rarely a stable constant.
-Lady Comstock’s ghost is not only a demonstration of the concept of the “multi-verse” but also draw on an older, much-used convention, the return of that which has been repressed or suppressed.
-In a franchise that draws on the anti-ultraistic work of Ayn Rand, this ghost is testimony to what has been suppressed ultra-nationalism and religious extremism.
+In Bioshock Infinite (2k Games, 2014), Lady Comstock’s ghost is something akin to Schrodinger’s cat; her various guises are symptomatic of the game’s multiple/parallel worlds concept, thereby drawing on a Weird Science model of American Gothic where time is rarely a stable constant.
+Lady Comstock’s ghost is not only a demonstration of the concept of the “multi-verse” but also draws on an older, much-used Gothic convention: the return of that which has been repressed or suppressed.
+In a franchise that draws on the anti-ultraistic work of Ayn Rand, this ghost is testimony to what has been suppressed: ultra-nationalism and religious extremism.

 Psychological dislocation, our final variant on Gothic dislocation, often occurs in conjunction with cultural and temporal dislocation.
 In Max Payne (Remedy, 2001), psychological dislocation occurs through the brutal murder of Payne’s wife and child, which are represented by dislocated dream-like experiences in which the normal rule of space and time do not apply.
-This sequence, alongside similar scenes in Deadly Premonition, function as spectacle and storytelling devices rather than game spaces within which a player is able to act.
+This sequence, as well as similar scenes in Deadly Premonition, function as spectacle and storytelling devices rather than game spaces within which a player is able to act.
 These spaces are distinct from “normative” game spaces for orderly and regulated human/player agency—they are then spaces out of time and space and symptomatic of disordered minds.